Vampires. Shifters. Fae. Djinn. Mages. This ain’t the New York City you know…

 “Yes,” Aspen said.
 “We need to hurry.
 Chances are that won’t be the only charm this guy has and we need to be out before he gets back.”

 Aspen easily vaulted the wall then crouched on the other side to wait and scan their surroundings while Snitch clumsily clambered after.
 The back garden was an insane amount of luxury space for the city.
 It would have been unheard of even within a magical borough.
-Most of the boroughs used shrinking spells to fit their part of the city between the Norms’, but even this was extreme.
-Outside the boroughs was even more rare.
 She imagined whoever this was had used some sort of expansion charm.
 No easy feat.
 It meant he was rich enough to pay for it.

 “We’re good,” she said.
 “Charlotte should be almost done.”

 They kept low and snuck around the outside of the hedges.
-Aspen scanned the ground for any other signs that there was something else she’d missed.
-With a house this luxurious the security was surprisingly light.
+Aspen scanned the ground for any other signs that there was something she’d missed.
+With a house this luxurious, the security was surprisingly light.
 Maybe they had a less subtle form of security: guard gremlins; nasty green suckers with sharp teeth you could keep in line with the promise of fresh meat.
 Maybe even a hellhound.
 Aspen shuddered as they reached the back porch.
-Baast, she hoped not a hellhound.
-She’d once run into one on a job.
-Once had been bad enough.
+She hoped not a hellhound.
+She’d run into one on a job.
+One had been bad enough.

 Charlotte had jimmied the back door open without Aspen’s help.
-Good.
-No more magic required.
 Aspen held her hand up to keep Snitch back, then stepped forward.